Rolling Mills Rolls

 - Some rolls while being used in the rolling mill, have premature failure or they are broken before their expected life is achieved.
-In such case, roll maker and roll user should have a mutual understanding of the reasons for failures so as to decide who will bear the cost.
+In such case, roll maker and roll user are to have a mutual understanding of the reasons for failures so as to decide who will bear the cost.
 For this, a roll failure analysis report acceptable to both the parties is needed.

 - Rolling conditions can be described only in general.
-In real practice these conditions are never stable.
+In real practice, these conditions are never stable.
 The conditions can change and frequently from good to worse within a rolling campaign.

 - Rolls are rated for performance on the assumption that the statistics equalize all the different experiences of the roll during its life.

+The design of the rolls has to take the following two absolutely different requirements into consideration namely (i) the roll has maximum strength to take separating forces, torque, and high pressure between work roll and back up roll etc., and (ii) maximum wear resistance in the contact area between roll and rolling stock.
 It is not easily possible to achieve these properties from a single material.
 In case of cold rolled flat rolling the solution is reached by surface hardening of the barrel of the forged steel rolls and by use of high tech material.
 This ensures hardened zone deep enough to reach the scrap diameter of work roll avoiding need of re-hardening.
-The clear chill rolls also provide differential properties; one in the surface area of then barrel and second is in the core and neck area.
+The clear chill rolls also provide differential properties; one is in the surface area of then barrel and second is in the core and neck area.
 The chilled barrel of high carbon cast iron solidifies as white iron of high carbides / cementite content, while the rest forms almost carbide free grey iron with lamellar graphite.
 This leads to a high wear resistance barrel surface area and relatively strong core and neck material.

 For providing a high wear resistant barrel and high strength material in other parts of the roll, various technologies have been developed.
 The common method for all these is to use different materials for the working zone of the barrel and the rest of the roll.
 The popular method of producing such rolls is by double pouring.
-Spin casting is the most popular method for the production of double poured rolls
+Centrifugal casting is the most popular method for the production of double poured rolls

 Factors affecting roll quality